-Let’s mix it up with some things to avoid and some things to pursue.
-Then you can opt for the approach you prefer to start off with!
+So let's start with some things to avoid and some things to implement.
 If it’s easier for you to cut something out, start with that and then add on when you’re ready.
 Or, if it’s easier to add something in, get that boost to your health for the New Year and then ride it to the point of cutting out some unhealthy habits.

 REDUCE OR STOP

-There are lots of anecdotal reports from people who are managing lockdowns or self-medicating their anxieties or boredom with some extra alcohol consumption.
-We are human and it is understandable, but we also understand it’s not healthy.
+There are lots of anecdotal reports from people who are self-medicating their anxieties with some extra alcohol consumption.
+We also know that the festive season brings a higher than usual consumption - we're human and it is understandable, but we also understand it’s not healthy.
 The effect of alcohol on your hormones can be significant, and excessive or binge drinking could actually affect your cycle.

 Consider giving your body a break and reducing your alcohol intake or dropping the drink entirely for a while.
 Given time, this may improve your egg quality too.
 Soda is not going to be a super healthy replacement for your hydration, so consider water, seltzer, or unsweetened tea.